MichalKuthan/Pet-Care-Game/README.md

-# Pet Care Game
+# FluffyFellows

 ## Description
-Pet Care Game is a fun and interactive way to learn about pet responsibility.
+FluffyFellows is a fun and interactive way to learn about pet responsibility.
 Players choose a pet, care for it, and earn coins.
 The game features 2 pets and dynamic pet states that respond to player choices.

 ## Installation
-1. Clone the repository: `git clone https://github.com/MichalKuthan/Pet-Care-Game.git`
+1. Clone the repository: `git clone https://github.com/MichalKuthan/FluffyFellows.git`
 2. Install dependencies: `npm install`
 3. Start the game: `npm start`